 It's perfect for a party because you can make a large batch of the topping ahead of time, as well as toasting baguette slices.
 Either bring out a bowl of the bruschetta topping for people to put on their own toasts, or do it for them right before serving.

-We suggest using plum tomatoes for bruschetta because they have thicker flesh with fewer seeds and less juice than regular tomatoes, but feel free to use any tomato for this recipe.
+Use any flavorful, ripe tomato for this recipe.
 If you use cherry tomatoes, just quarter them, don't bother blanching or peeling them.

 To thinly slice basil leaves, stack the leaves on top of each other and roll up like a cigar.
 Then make thin slices from one end of the basil cigar to the other.